Update Your Device | Replace Obsolete Apps

 - If you no longer need it, get rid of it!

-Scroll carefully through the installation option screens and de-select any extra software like Google Chrome, McAfee Security, etc. before downloading or installing the software you actually wanted to install.
+Scroll carefully through the installation option screens and be-select any extra software like Google Chrome, McAfee Security Scan, etc. before downloading or installing the software you actually wanted to install.

-Better still, refuse to download software from any site that makes it difficult to determine the correct download link.
+Refuse to download software from any site that makes it difficult to determine the correct download link.
+OlderGeeks.com is strongly recommended for reliable and tested software downloads.

 Software is often available in both 32- and 64-bit versions.
 64-bit versions are faster but you can only run them on 64-bit systems.